It probably comes as no surprise to you that the internet never turns off. People are on the web 24 hours a day, 7 days a week, 365 days a year.

 In an attempt to combat this trend, we’ve outlined how to increase sales by allowing your website to act as an asset for your sales team.

 You’d be surprised at the number of business websites that don’t clearly and concisely explain what the business does.
 You only have a few seconds to capture a user’s attention; while you care deeply about your mission, and your upcoming events, and your portfolio of amazing projects, it will mean little to the user if they don’t know who you are or what you do.

-With well written, professional copy, you can outline exactly what your business does and how you achieve your goals.
-When you hone in on the core competency of your company, it becomes easier to identify the primary action you want users to take, which should help you choose the calls-to-action (CTAs) you prioritize.
-Studies have shown that 81% of buyers perform online research before making a purchase, so it’s imperative that you clearly explain what your company does and help guide users to the actions you want them to take.
+With well-written, professional copy, you can outline exactly what your business does and how you achieve your goals.
+When you hone in on the core competency of your company, it becomes easier to identify the primary action you want users to take, which should help you choose the calls-to-action (CTA’s) you prioritize.
+Studies have increasingly shown that buyers perform online research before making a purchase, so it’s imperative that you clearly explain what your company does and help guide users to the actions you want them to take.

 2. Outline your services

 Buyers have more resources at their fingertips than ever before, and they’re doing their research before they ever pick up the phone or send an email.

 That’s why it’s so important to outline your services in detail.
 If it’s clear what services you provide, or what products you sell, it helps filter out unqualified leads who don’t need what you offer.

 That means less time spent on unqualified prospects and more time spent on the people likely to buy.

 Having well-thought-out and articulate “frequently asked questions” will help to qualify prospects even further.
 Answering these questions on your website can speed up the buying process and save your sales team time since the FAQ should be comprised of the questions your sales team receives most often.

 FAQ’s can walk your potential clients through how your products or services work, illustrate what it’s like to work with you, even explain what a typical sales process looks like.